class sys::List

 Source

-Set is used to overwrite the item at the specified the index.
+Set is used to overwrite the item at the specified index.
 A negative index may be used to access an index from the end of the list.
 The set method is accessed via the []= shortcut operator.
 If you wish to use List as a sparse array and set values greater then size, then manually set size larger.
 Return this.
 Throw IndexErr if index is out of range.
 Throw ReadonlyErr if readonly.

 shuffle